qTip2/qTip2/docs/position.md

 });
 ```

-We can also position the tooltip <b>in relation to the mouse</b>, so that the tooltip is given the x/y coordinates of the mouse on show
+We can also position the tooltip **in relation to the mouse**, so that the tooltip is given the x/y coordinates of the mouse on show

 ```js
 $('.selector').qtip({